vigneshkrishnamoorthy/dotfiles/README.md

 - For mpd, create a copy at /etc/mpd.conf as mpd looks at this configuration file on boot up.
 - `acpi` needs to be installed for showing the battery in the bar.
+- `urxvt-perls` for the mouse-less select to work best.

 ### Neovim notes